All Episodes

 But they're saying don't campaign on it because they think it would backfire, and I think they're right.

-And furthermore, when Republicans tried this, it did backfire in 1998 in terms of Bill Clinton, and they didn't do very well in the 1998 elections after cleaning the floor with him uh in in 1994 with Newt.
+And they didn't do very well in the 1998 elections after cleaning the floor with him in 1994 with Newt.

 Yeah, no, that's all true.

-in spite of all of these setbacks, including this TS Ellis judge and and the case of the Russian bots and and another setback in that case, and having the deep state been exposed, but I still think it's going to be he'll write a a harsh report uh that will lead Democrats to think they can impeach the president.
+Because whatever Robert Mueller's going to do, I think he's had an anti-Trump agenda from the get-go in spite of all of these setbacks, including this T.S.
+Ellis judge and the case of the Russian bots and another setback in that case and having the deep state been exposed.

-Therefore, my question does this now turn 2018 into a referendum on Donald Trump?
+Therefore, my question, does this now turn 2018 into a referendum on Donald Trump?

 Because I think it does.